 These are working definitions, and explanations for different words and ideas related to identity, power and violence.
 They are intended for kids as young as preschool.
 Please leave a COMMENT at the bottom if you have additions or edits!!
 Institutional or systemic racism: Racism sometimes means that people with pinkish or tan skin say […]Read more "words to talk with kids about the hard stuff: working dictionary"

-A digital zine (meant to be read on the computer) for you if you live in Northern Vermont! how to talk with kids about racism_digital_vermont A printable zine (meant to be printed double sided and folded) for you in you live in Northern Vermont! how to talk with kids about racism_to print_vermont A digital zine for you […]Read more "talking with kids about racism is an act of kindness and an act of freedom."
+A digital zine (meant to be read on the computer) for you if you live in Northern Vermont! how to talk with kids about racism zine_digital_vermont A printable zine (meant to be printed double sided and folded) for you in you live in Northern Vermont! how to talk with kids about racism zine_to print_vermont A digital […]Read more "talking with kids about racism is an act of kindness and an act of freedom."

 This is an interview I did with Jill Macfarlane, the program direct at a grief support program, about how she talks with young children about death and suicide.
 Just a note, along with many other things, we talk about suicide, gun violence, sexual violence, racism and police brutality. * * * EMMA: I am really […]Read more "she talks to 3 year olds about suicide."

 this is a ode (when you type ode into google [pronoun] suggests odell beckham jr. ugh what a marshmallow hater, am i right lena?) to drinking too much apple juice at the box car diner, sitting down in the nasty ass smelling bathroom (if i breathe through my mouth will i inhale dangerous particles?) wiping […]Read more "an ode to my period"